gautamkg3/INTERNPE/Calculator/README.md

 # Calculator Project

-This is a Calculator Project built using HTML, CSS andd JavaScript during the 1st week as an InternPe Web Development Intern.
+This is a Calculator Project built using HTML, CSS andd JavaScript as a Week 1 Task during my Internship as a Web Developer in InternPe.